netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 # Introduction

-Path aware networks (PAN) can provide many details (metadata) about available paths and allow selecting paths expliocitly based on this metadata.
+Path aware networks (PAN) can provide many detailed metadata about available paths, such as geographic location, legal authoroties, hardware, fees, or many other properties.

-Even when just one path is used, this allows selecting the best path based on metadata about latency, bandwidth, geographic location, legal authoroties, hardware, fees, or many other properties.
+Even when just one path is used, this allows selecting the best path for each use case while providing a suitable backup paths if the first paths fails or becomes unatractive.

-In addition, in the case of multipathing, detailed metadata provides information about links where different paths overlap and about the properties of these links.
+In the case of concurrent multipathing, detailed metadata provides information about any links where different paths overlap and about the properties of these links.
+This allows, for example, choosing paths such that they don't share low low bandwidth links.

 This is useful for developing or improving network related algorithms, for example for path selection, or more informed algorithms for congestion control.

-This dosument identifies and categorizes multipath usage scenarios, discusses guidlines for path selection algorithms and finally suggests how these may be applicable to congestion control algorithms.
+This dosument identifies and categorizes multipath usage scenarios, discusses guidelines for path selection algorithms and finally suggests how these may be applicable to congestion control algorithms.

+Other algorithms, such as for congestion control, are not discussed in detail but possible benefits of detailed path metadata are indicated.

+As a practical example of a PAN and how path metadata can be made available and path selection and routing can be implemented, we refer to the SCION {{SCION-CP}}, {{SCION-DP}}.

 ## SCION